AincradOT/platform/platform/README.md

 ### 7. Enable required APIs

-**Why:** The Organization Policy API is required to manage organization policies (such as skipping default network creation).
+**Why:** Terraform uses Application Default Credentials (ADC) which bill API calls to the quota project.
+Even though `1-org` creates resources at the organization level, these APIs must be enabled in the bootstrap project (the quota project) for the API calls to succeed.

-Enable the API in the bootstrap project:
+Enable the APIs in the bootstrap project:

 ```bash
 gcloud services enable orgpolicy.googleapis.com --project=$(terraform -chdir=platform/0-bootstrap output -raw bootstrap_project_id)